crazystuffxyz/Crazy-webScrape-API/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with modern web technologies
-- Inspired by cutting-edge UI/UX design trends
-- Powered by advanced web scraping capabilities

 ---